-The Top Six Beginner Blunders for Trail Riders
+The Top Six Trail Riding Mistakes or Beginner Blunders for Trail Riders

 As Published in The Horsemen’s Corral August, 2017 issue

-Whether it’s parenting, driving, or trail riding, when you are learning how to do something new, you are bound to make a mistake or three.
+Whether it’s parenting, driving, or trail riding, when you are learning how to do something new, you’re bound to make a few trail riding mistakes now and again.
 We’re only human after all and making mistakes is part of our nature.
 Here’s a list of the top six trail riding mistakes, that I freely admit to having made, to help future beginners avoid these pitfalls.

 Out of Shape and Overweight

 For both us AND our mounts riding is an athletic sport which demands good muscles and a fit body.
 Overweight or out of shape riders put more stress on their animals than a rider who weighs less.
 Those extra pounds make a difference.
 There’s a reason that jockeys go to extreme lengths to shed a single pound.
 Trail riders may not be racing but those extra Twinkies will add up as the miles pass by.
 Also, riding as your only activity does not create enough cardiovascular stimulus to keep you fit.
 This means your heart can be under strain from riding, as opposed to being conditioned by it.